-

 - Accumulated Potential: Trees have accumulated life force over hundreds of years, which is believed to be transferred to the tea leaf.

-Cultivator 815 and maocha format
+Cultivator 815 and Maocha format

 Taste and aroma